cloudops/cloudmc-standard-kb/en/reporting/reporting-organization-usage.md

 3.  **Product category selector**

     A list of buttons appears, each with a product category and a sum of the charges for that product category.
 Click on any button to display only usage data associated with that product category.
 In the provided screenshot, the **Compute** category is selected.
-Multiple categories may be selected.
+Multiple categories may be selected at the same time.
 The first button is marked **Total**, and clicking on it will reset the product category selector to include all categories.

     Note that when multiple currencies appear on a report, each currency sub-section will have its own product category selector.